cobweb-eu/QA_wps_processes/readme.md

 ### Full installation instructions

-1. Install 52North Web Processing Service, v3.4.0 and v3.3.0 (however the latter requires some patches) have been tested.
+1. Install 52North Web Processing Service v3.3.0 (some patches are required).
 Instructions for achieving this are available from 52North.
 For patching v3.3.0, updated versions of the [52n-wps-r-3.3.0.jar](http://geoprocessing.forum.52north.org/Reading-raster-data-inputs-with-wpsr-td4026006.html) and [52n-wps-io-geotools-3.3.0.jar](http://geoprocessing.forum.52north.org/Chaining-FeatureCollections-td4025861.html) are required.

 2. Install 52North WPS geotoools package.

-3. Clone and deploy Quality Control processes from this (QA_WPS_Processes) repository.
+3. Clone the processes from this (QA_WPS_Processes) repository.

 - To install Java processes: